jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 Recent textbooks can be a great place for learning the latest because they provide the necessary context.
 I've already written about textbooks so I'll just share the link to my [post on deep learning textbooks](https://jss367.github.io/Free-Deep-Learning-Textbooks.html).

+## Podcasts

+There are a lot of good podcasts about data science and machine learning.
+Unfortunately, they seem to come and go quickly.
+Some of my favorites are no longer active.
+Fortunately, there's a [website that tracks data science podcasts](https://dspods.netlify.app/) that is fairly exhaustive and generally kept up-to-date.

 ## Lectures

 Sometimes I like to check out lectures to hear what I'm missing.
 Again, it's a good place to hear things in context.
 Here are some good ones.